7/11/2024

 Chief Medical Officer

 Yeah, absolutely.
-I mean, so again, the 18 month data will contribute further to do before we finalize our sort of design and approach for for the phase 3 trial.
-We are getting excellent input from the experts in the field in terms of details such as the patient population, the sort of assessments to be done in the context of phase 3 trial and the strategy of analysis for for the trial to to maximize the chances of success eventually.
-Additionally, we are obviously also undertaking several interactions with with authorities worldwide that will be not only sort of useful, but also critical in terms of getting their buy in to the design to the to the protocol before embarking on the operational execution of a phase 3 trial.
-So we are I mean, we are undertaking everything that is typically done as a startup part for for a phase 3 trial.
+I mean, so again, the 18 month data will contribute further to to before we finalize our sort of design and approach for the phase three trial.
+We are getting excellent input from the experts in the field in terms of details such as the patient population, the sort of assessments to be done in the context of a phase three trial and the strategy of analysis for the trial to maximize the chances of success eventually.
+Additionally, we are obviously also undertaking several interactions with authorities worldwide that will be not only sort of useful, but also critical in terms of getting their buy-in to the design, to the protocol before embarking on the operational execution of a phase three trial.
+So we are undertaking everything that is typically done

 speaker